FaithLilley/site-usage-monitor/readme.md

 `python tracker.py`

 The script will attempt to scrape data once per hour, running between the hour and 5 minutes past the hour.
-It will launch a browser session, loading the forums page of D&D Beyond, then waiting a few seconds before saving data and quitting the session.
+It will launch a browser session, load a page, then waiting a few seconds before saving data and quitting the session.

 It then repeats every hour at a random point between on the hour and 5 minutes past.